russmediadigital/webpack-theme-resolver-plugin/README.md

 # webpack-theme-resolver-plugin
 Webpack Theme Resolver plugin to resolve files through a directory chain with a package fallback at compile time.
 For Webpack 4+

 ## Description
 This is a Resolver-Plugin for webpack.
 It enables resolving files by looking up multiple directories in a chain with an fallback package.
-So for example you got a default-theme list component witch got a ListEntry Component and you only want to overwrite the ListEntry Component in a new theme.
-Or the list component is part of an own component library, you can easily overwrite the his child components from the local project.
+So for example you got a default-theme list component which got a ListEntry Component and you only want to overwrite the ListEntry Component in a new theme.
+Or the list component is part of an own component library, you can easily overwrite his child components from the local project.

 Here an Example with vue and 2 local themes (it works with any file ending):